Game Design, Mechanics Building, Narrative Integration, Gameplay Loops, Scoping, Fun

 That's what a good user flow can do for you, and I've been making these for years.
 I can take your idea and map it out so that everyone on the team can have a legible map to follow.
-I use these to play a game in my head long before its realized in code; they help to root out blind spots and plug holes before you encounter them in playtesting.
+I use these to play the game in my head long before it's realized in code; they help to root out blind spots and plug holes before you encounter them in playtesting.

 If you're having trouble conveying the logic of your game design, or you just need to take your idea and evolve into a game plan, I can help.